Tennis

 What You’ll Learn in This Resource

-• Updated scholarship numbers by division (men’s and women’s)
+• Updated team and scholarship numbers across all divisions (men’s and women’s).

 • Equivalency Confirmed: NCAA has reaffirmed tennis as an equivalency sport — meaning coaches can divide limited scholarships among multiple athletes.